Richard5656/Arduino_RTOS/README.md

 # Arduino_RTOS
-An RTOS I wrote for arduino
+An RTOS I wrote for arduino or even the atmega328p.

+Uses Timer1.
+Is really inefficient.